 Floreana Island, Galápagos, October 29, 2017

-Because the islands were never connected to the mainland, all species had to somehow cross the 1000 km of water.
+Because the islands were never connected to the mainland of South America, all species had to somehow cross the 1000 km of water.
 Some reptiles, mammals, plants, insects and land birds might have been carried across on floating vegetation.
 Plant seeds and insect larvae may have been in the animal's stomachs and/or attached somehow to their bodies.

 Today, there are birds born with different bills than their parents that allow them to take better advantage of their surroundings.
 After many generations, this new bill is a favorable trait that eventually becomes the norm.
 Then, the differences between the original animals and the 'new' animals produce a new species.
 This is the thinking behind Darwin's theory of evolution by natural selection.

 After, we snorkeled in 3 different spots looking for Galapagos sharks.
 We found a few, the largest being close to 3 meters in length.
 We also saw millions of colorful fish, a turtle and a sea lion swimming.
 Of course I have no pictures because my camera is still sitting in a bag of rice!

 This afternoon we visited the Post Office.
 Edgar had told us that you can mail postcards there for free and they get delivered all over the world.
 So, I wrote one to myself and one to Nico-